Lucero (entertainer): 1980s

-Lucero is the daughter of the Mexican Lucero León and the Spanish Antonio Hogaza.
+Lucero is the daughter of a Mexican mother Lucero León and a Spanish father Antonio Hogaza.

-Her career began in 1980.
-When she was young, she had concerns about being an artist, but at the age of 10 Televisa offered her the opportunity to appear in a juvenile theme program named Alegrías De Mediodía (Eng.: Midday Happiness), next to several children and young talents in music and comedy, like Aida Pierce and Aleks Syntek.
+She began her career in 1980.
+As a child, she was unsure about becoming an artist.
+At age 10, Televisa offered her the opportunity to appear in a juvenile-themed program named Alegrías de Mediodía (Eng.: Midday Happiness), alongside several children and young performers in music and comedy such as Aida Pierce and Aleks Syntek.

 She combined work with her academic studies, also taking singing and dancing lessons.
 During that time, she also performed in the program Juguemos a Cantar (Let's play to sing), in which she was the performer of the main theme.
-Following this opportunity, she received several offers, among them Chiquilladas (Childishness), making her first starring appearance in the series for children.
+Shortly after, she received several offers, among them Chiquilladas (Childishness), making her first starring appearance in the series for children.
 On the program, one of her more memorable roles was in a Popeye skit, portraying Olive Oyl.

 In 1982, Lucero appeared in her first telenovela, Chispita ("Little spark"), costarring with such actors as Enrique Lizalde and Angélica Aragón, among others.
-From that moment on, her talent was seen as promising.
-Curiously, with her emergence as a singer, Lucero did not sing the theme song for Chispita; rather, that opportunity was given to Timbiriche, the most popular teenybopper group in México at that time.
-Regardless, her acting earned her two awards, with her first TVyNovelas Award and an Azteca de Oro Award.
+Although she was known as a singer, Lucero did not sing the theme song for Chispita.
+Lucero earned two awards for her acting performances, the first TVyNovelas Award and an Azteca de Oro Award.
 With these accolades, Raúl Velasco invited Lucero to perform and record the main theme of the musical pageant América, Esta Es Tu Canción (America, this is your song).
 In 1982, she released her first album through Musart Records, titled Él (Him).

 In 1983, she participated in the 12th Mexican national selection for the OTI Festival with the song "Música", not making it past the qualifying rounds.
-In 1985, Lucero was cast in her third film, Fiebre de amor (Eng: Love Fever), starring alongside one of the most sought-after male celebrities—Luis Miguel.
-The duo, together, were a complete success, and the film received two Diosa de la Plata Awards, including Breakthrough Performance for Lucero's role.
+In 1985, Lucero was cast in her third film, Fiebre de amor (Eng: Love Fever), starring alongside Luis Miguel.
+The film was a commercial success and received two Diosa de Plata Awards, including Breakthrough Performance for Lucero's role.